romsi/WIL/README.md

 Recently during the WWDC 2018, [Apple team presents major advancements in Xcode playgrounds](https://developer.apple.com/videos/play/wwdc2018/402/).
 Learn advanced tips and techniques, hear about new and often overlooked workflows, and rediscover the tools provided when coding in playgrounds.

 Check out the `User Intrerface` page on my [Prototyping playground file](/Prototyping.playground) where I use storyboards and Xcode playgrounds to build prototypes of my personal app.

+## Algorithm & Data Structure

+In computer science, an algorithm is a set of instructions, typically to solve a class of problems or perform a computation.
+Algorithms are unambiguous specifications for performing calculation, data processing, automated reasoning, and other tasks.

+The goal is to describe how algorithms work.
+The focus is on clarity and readability of the code, not on making a reusable library that you can drop into projects.

+Knowing a little bit about the strategies used by algorithms to solve tricky problems gives ideas for improvements that can be done in your own code.

+Knowing more data structures than just the standard array and dictionary gives you a bigger collection of tools to build apps.

+### Stack

+A stack is like an array but with limited functionality.
+You can only push to add a new element to the top of the stack, pop to remove the element from the top, and peek at the top element without popping it off.

+Why would you want to do this?
+Well, in many algorithms you want to add objects to a temporary list at some point and then pull them off this list again at a later time.
+Often the order in which you add and remove these objects matters.

+A stack gives you a LIFO or last-in first-out order.
+The element you pushed last is the first one to come off with the next pop.

+Inserting at the beginning of an array is expensive, an O(n) operation, because it requires all existing array elements to be shifted in memory.
+Adding at the end is O(1); it always takes the same amount of time, regardless of the size of the array.

+Check out the `Stack` page on my [Data Structure playground file](/Data%20Structure.plaground) where I convert infix to postfix expression using stacks.

 ## Design Pattern